 Contrary to Chu’s portrayal, most expats I’ve met who live downtown, even ones with drivers, also use the metro or taxis, buy street food, shop locally (including in wet markets), and learn the basic Chinese phrases needed for polite interaction.
 Most are quite adventurous (that’s why they’re here) and take advantage of extensive opportunities to learn how to cook local food and educate themselves about the surrounding Chinese community.

 Many expats also have greater cultural hurdles impeding their full integration into China, including but not limited to: Chinese xenophobia and entrenched racism, older children (which make transitions more difficult), children with learning needs, and the language barrier.
 As Chu points out, Chinese has over 40,000 distinct characters and can take as long as eight years to learn.
 Yet most people I know who arrive with very young children want them to become bilingual.

 There’s no question Chu’s son faces a cultural challenge in a Chinese school, but I was frustrated again by her dismissive suggestion that international schools offer a cushy escapist alternative to State schools.
 She seems unaware that many international schools in Shanghai have predominantly Chinese students (though not necessarily PRC passport holders).
-Western students who attend these international schools (like my daughter) can also struggle to adjust to a Chinese culture that is sometimes insular – devaluing peer relationships in favor of tutoring and preparation for SATs.
+Western students who attend these international schools can also struggle to adjust to a Chinese culture that is sometimes insular – devaluing peer relationships in favor of tutoring and test preparation.